Comfort food at its finest! Savory Breakfast Sausage Meatballs are served with rich, peppered white gravy. Have them for breakfast or as an appetizer.

-This recipe was created for one of our first ever cook-offs, where we pitted our meatballs against our friends' meatballs!
+This recipe was created for one of our first ever cook-offs with friends, where we pitted our meatballs against our friends' meatballs!

-There's versatility here, too!
-This recipe makes an awesome appetizer, to set out on a platter so guests can serve themselves.
-Or make it into a special, hearty breakfast served over biscuits.
 Have a box of pasta on hand, or some rice?
-Try serving the meatballs and gravy spooned over hot noodles or freshly-cooked rice for supper.
+Try serving the breakfast meatballs and cream gravy spooned over hot noodles or freshly cooked rice for supper.

 Need a veggie side?
 Try Caramelized Brussels Sprouts with Rosemary & Garlic!

-🔪 How to make Country Style Gravy Meatballs
+🔪 How to make Breakfast Sausage Meatballs with White Gravy

 Combine the ingredients for the meatballs, including the sausage, onion, parsley, and breadcrumbs.